lamalab-org/toolminutes/papers/mass_spec_encoder.md

 ### Tran et al. (2017)

-The authors introduced DeepNovo, consisting ofo an end-to-end deep learning architecture for de novo peptide sequencing from mass spectra, which is a direct reconstruction of the peptide sequence from the mass spectra. [@Tran2017]
+The authors introduced DeepNovo, consisting of an end-to-end deep learning architecture for de novo peptide sequencing from mass spectra, which is a direct reconstruction of the peptide sequence from the mass spectra. [@Tran2017]

 ## Problem setting